KNOCKING 1 by Hannes Krantz

 The film also features an intense performance from Cecilia Milocco who is on screen in nearly every frame, bringing an intense focus to the emotional tornado of Molly’s struggle.
 Her mental illness is inescapable, all-encompassing, and wholly unsympathetic to her wellbeing.
 Molly knows she has a history of erratic, paranoid behavior but it’s that conniving seed of doubt inside that haunts her endlessly.
 There is a shrowd of obscurity that hangs over everything in Molly‘s life and that same obscurity carries over into the film as well.
 It’s a very deliberate choice that is in line with the tone of the film but one that I found incredibly frustrating.

-Knocking 4 By Ida Zimmerman
+KNOCKING 4 by Ida Zimmerman

 When Knocking begins, Molly is on the verge of either a headline-worthy breakthrough or a life-ruining breakdown and we are right there with her through the entire experience.
 Molly has just been released from a year-long psychiatric observation and she’s beginning to pick the pieces of her life back up.
 She’s been given a clean bill of health, an apartment to call her own, and several rounds of medication to help keep her in a healthy state of mind.
 Everything would be perfect if it wasn’t for the unexplainable knocking coming from an apartment above.